fsichetti/nice-meshes/README.md

 ### Generation
 - **shape**: Must be one of *sphere*, *torus*, *catenoid*, *bezier*.
 Sets the type of shape to be generated and the parameters that are used.
 Defaults to *torus*.
 - **name**: Sets the name of the mesh, which is used when saving the mesh in any format.
 Defaults to "mesh".
+- **anisotropy**: If unspecified, samples the mesh regularly.
+Otherwise perform an irregular sampling with the specified anisotropy.
+Use anisotropy 1 to get an isotropic sampling.
+WIP
 - **samples**: Determines the number of samples in one of the natural coordinates.
 If the shape is a surface of revolution (torus or catenoid), then it is the number of samples in the direction of rotation; the number of samples in the other direction is determined automatically in order to obtain the nice mesh.
 If the shape is a Bézier patch, it is the number of samples in any of the two directions (unless the **sampling** parameter is specified).
 Defaults to 64.
 - **subdivision**: For the sphere, it is the number of times an icosahedron is subdivided to generate the sphere.
 Defaults to 3.
 - **radius**: For the sphere, it is the radius of the sphere.
 For a randomly generated Bézier patch, it is the radius of the sphere on which the 4 corner points lie.
 Defaults to 1.